prescottprue/generator-react-firebase/generators/app/templates/_README.md

 The application structure presented in this boilerplate is **fractal**, where functionality is grouped primarily by feature rather than file type.
 Please note, however, that this structure is only meant to serve as a guide, it is by no means prescriptive.
 That said, it aims to represent generally accepted guidelines and patterns for building scalable applications.

 ```
 ├── public                   # All build-related configuration
 │   ├── index.html           # Main HTML page container for app
 │   ├── scripts              # Scripts used within the building process
 │   │  └── compile.js        # Custom Compiler that calls Webpack compiler
 │   │  └── start.js          # Starts the custom compiler<% if (includeComponentTests) { %>
 ├── scripts                   # Scripts to help with development
-│   └── snapshotResolver.js  # Resolver for Jest snapshots
+│   └── snapshotResolver.js  # Resolver for Jest snapshots<% } %>
 ├── src                      # Application source code
 │   ├── config.js            # Environment specific config file with settings from Firebase (created by CI)
 │   ├── components           # Global Reusable Presentational Components